Go to: Main Menu

 How do I complain?

-Advice on how to complain about the NHS is provided in the Health Rights Information Scotland (HRIS) leaflet Feedback and complaints: how to have a say about your care and have any concerns dealt with.
+Advice on how to complain about the NHS is provided in the NHS inform 'Your health, your rights' leaflet Feedback and complaints: how to have a say about your care and have any concerns and complaints dealt with.

-Health Rights Information Scotland is part of NHS Inform.
-NHS Inform provides a co-ordinated, single source of quality assured health and care information for the people of Scotland.
+Your Health, Your Rights is part of NHS inform.
+NHS inform provides a coordinated approach and a single source of quality assured health information for the public in Scotland.
 HRIS produce nationally relevant information about patients' health rights and about the health services that are available from the NHS.

 Information is available in a range of formats and languages.